cui-ke/graphml2rdf/README.md

 This xsl stylesheets transforms a graphml file produced by yEd using the Entity-Relationship elements into an RDF graph.

-The graph must be composed of 'Entity with Attributes' nodes (from the Entity-Relationship palette in yEd)
+The graph must be composed of _Entity with Attributes_ or _Entity_ nodes (from the Entity-Relationship palette in yEd).
+For _Entity with Attributes_ nodes

   - the Entity field (top) must contain a class name (or empty)
   - the Attributes field (bottom) must contain an instance name (or empty)

 See the file _ex-1.graphml_ for an example.

+_Entity_ nodes represent literal values.
+The node label must contain the value without quotes.
+Literal types are not supportent yet.

+See the file _ex-lit.graphml_ for an example.

 To run the transformation tool